, 2000 - 2017:

-For that indicator, The World Bank provides data for Brazil from 2000 to 2016.
-The average value for Brazil during that period was 39.04 percent with a minumum of 23.85 percent in 2002 and a maximum of 54.71 percent in 2016.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 2000 to 2017.
+The average value for Brazil during that period was 40.22 percent with a minimum of 23.85 percent in 2002 and a maximum of 60.23 percent in 2017.

 Definition: Ratio of assets of mutual funds to GDP.
 A mutual fund is a type of managed collective investment scheme that pools money from many investors to purchase securities.
 Data taken from a variety of sources such as Investment Company Institute and national sources.